-NWACC partners with several universities to provide a reverse transfer agreement that allows NWACC students to complete their associate's degree after having transferred to the four-year college/ university of their choice.
+Students that transfer before completing a degree may earn a degree with NWACC through reverse transfer.
+Reverse transfer allows students to complete their associate's degree after transferred to the four-year college/university of their choice.
 Credits earned while working on the bachelor's degree will often complete course requirements for an associate degree.
-When all graduation requirements are met and submitted to the NWACC Records office, then an associate degree will be awarded.
+When all graduation requirements are met and submitted to the NWACC Student Records office, an associate degree will be awarded.
+Students will need to contact Transfer Services at transferpathways@nwacc.edu to initiate the process.